Published By Janet Gershen-Siegel at June 6th, 2018

 A Equifax business credit report is broken down into sections.

+And it’s also the date you initially entered into business.
 This part will also feature the number of employees and your business’s annual sales.
 This element will also display if there are any alerts.

 These first sections function as a summary of the balance of the report.